Soccer Variations Around the World: A Full Guide

 Beach soccer is similar to futsal in that it is a 5-a-side game, but clearly the format and arena of the events are different.
 Beach soccer originated in Brazil in the 20s of the last century and due to its accessibility and minimum problems in organizing the game it has quickly gained popularity.

-In its modern form, beach soccer is a competition between two teams of 5 player who play with a small ball on a rectangular area covered with a layer of sand or simply on a field created on the beach.
+Beach soccer is a competition between two teams of 5 player who play with a small ball on a rectangular area covered with a layer of sand or simply on a field created on the beach.
 The players’ objective is to score the ball into the opponent’s goal by any legal means (without fouls and handball) and the winner of the match is the team that scores the most goals once the final whistle blow.

 Gaelic Football